 This class of board has been produced since 2001.
 There are 1000s of different boards out there that will fit with no thermal issues whatsoever.
 Integrated boards tend to have low profile heatsinks fitted at the factory under 30mm in height.

-Current integrated boards (as of August 2020) that we recommend
+Current integrated boards (as of May 2021) that we recommend are: